-The all-new control room design features a full 1080p HDR system.
-The set up consists of (4) hard cameras, including a wireless camera system for both in-bowl and plaza areas; (3) robotic cameras and (11) point-of-view cameras.
-The control room is centered around an Acuity 3ME switcher and the Ross Xpression Graphics System.
+As part of an $8 million, two-year-long AV systems upgrade, Bridgestone’s all-new control room design features a full 1080p HDR system.
+The set up consists of (4) hard cameras, including a wireless camera system for both in-bowl and plaza areas, (3) robotic cameras and (11) point-of-view cameras.
+The control room is centered around an Acuity 3ME switcher and a Ross Xpression Graphics System.
 Replay is accomplished with an Evertz Dreamcatcher system.
-In-room audio mixing is done by a Digico S31 mixing console.
+In-room audio mixing involves a Digico S31 mixing console.

-The TOC hubs around an Evertz routing system, and uses an Evertz EMX Multiviewer.
+The TOC hubs around an Evertz routing system with an Evertz EMX Multiviewer.
 Intercom was accomplished by using the Riedel Artists System.

-All LED front-end equipment employs the Ross Tessera system, backed by the Ross Xpression graphics system, and controls all center hung, ribbon board and building auxiliary LED, including the locker room 360 degree LED display.
+All LED front-end equipment uses a Ross Tessera system (backed by the Ross Xpression graphics system) and controls all Center Hung, Ribbon Board and building Auxiliary LED, including the Locker Room 360 Degree LED Display.
 Tessera was also used to drive the ice projection for the pre-game show.

-The broadcast cable plant was enhanced by adding SMPTE fiber to each JBT location, as well as a 12-strand, single-mode fiber connecting back to the television truck dock.
-A single-mode fiber and SMPTE fiber was added to connect the television truck dock to the TOC, creating a complete new backbone that encompasses the entire building, including several catwalk locations.
+The broadcast cable plant was enhanced by adding SMPTE fiber to each JBT location, along with a 12-strand, single-mode fiber connecting back to the television truck dock.
+A single-mode fiber and SMPTE fiber was added to connect the television truck dock to the TOC, creating an entirely new backbone that encompasses the entire building, including several catwalk locations.